get-itips/get-itips.github.io/input/posts/csv-adPerm.md

-Title: Powershell Script : CSV all AD Permissions for a particular Receive Connector
+Title: Powershell Script to CSV all AD Permissions for a particular Receive Connector
 Published: 2/8/2017
 Tags: ExchangeServer
 ---